en

 Already have access to trusted CSCA certificates?

-Regula Document Reader SDK supports authentication of electronic documents using CSCA and DS certificates, be they from the ICAO PKD or other trusted sources.
-With Regula's cutting-edge solutions, businesses can establish fully remote workflows that not only comply with the ETSI and eIDAS standards, but also pave the way for a revolutionary customer onboarding experience.
+Regula Document Reader SDK supports electronic document authentication using CSCA and DS certificates from the ICAO PKD or other trusted sources.
+With Regula's solutions, businesses can establish fully remote workflows that not only comply with the ETSI and eIDAS standards, but also provide outstanding customer onboarding experience.

 If you’re looking to achieve a significant upgrade in how you verify your customers, reach out to the Regula team, and we’ll be more than happy to assist you with this important task.